New recipes and updates

 METHOD

-4. While the fish is cooking, prepare the sauce.
+3. While the fish is cooking, prepare the sauce.
+Steep the saffron in lightly warmed up wine or stock for a few minutes or longer.
 Melt the butter in a small saucepan and stir in the flour.
 Cook over medium heat until it foams.
 Stir in the mustard powder.
-Slowly pour in the wine and stock, whisking the sauce, until smooth.
-Bring it to a simmer, reduce a little if it’s not thick enough and taste for seasoning; add salt and pepper to taste.
+Slowly pour in the wine and stock, whisking the sauce until smooth.
+Bring it to a simmer, reduce a little if it’s not thick enough.
+Taste for seasoning and add salt and pepper to taste.

 NEW recipe finder